 4. Restart your Mac to free up RAM.

-1. Download CleanMyMac X for free if you haven’t already.
+1. Download CleanMyMac for free if you haven’t already.

 2. Install the app and open it.

-5. Once the scan is complete, you can review details to see what will be removed or click Clean right away and get rid of system junk.
+4. Once the scan is complete, you can review all of the system junk found.
+You can click Review to see what will be removed or click Clean to get rid of system junk right away.

 That is it!
 System junk removal has never been easier.
 The best part about using CleanMyMac is that it removes only those files that can be safely deleted.